CynMorris/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Training Data
 Census Data from 1994 was used
 There are 14 Features
-Data is Categorical and numerical
+Data is categorical and numerical

 ## Evaluation Data
 The test set split was from the original csv